spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 template: concept-topic-template
 ---

 *Marketplace Storefront* is a web application designed for the [marketplace business model](/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-concept.html).
 Based on the regular Storefront, it supports all [Spryker Commerce OS](/docs/scos/user/intro-to-spryker/about-spryker.html) features.
-Marketplace functionality enables buyers to browse for products, view and purchase them across different merchants.
+Marketplace functionality lets buyers browse for products and view and purchase them across different merchants.

 In most sections of the Marketplace Storefront, customers can see who the seller of a product or offer is.

 ## Catalog and Search pages

-On the *Catalog* and *Search* pages, the left-side navigation menu contains the *Merchant* filter.
+On the **Catalog** and **Search** pages, the left-side navigation menu contains the **Merchant** filter.
 Customers can select one or more merchants from which to view products or offers.

 ![Catalog and Search pages](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/catalog-and-search-pages.png)

-If searching by merchant name in the search field, the products and offers of the relevant merchant are displayed in the search suggestions and search results.
+If searching by merchant name in the search field, products and offers of the relevant merchant are displayed in the search suggestions and search results.

 ## Product Details pages

-On the *Product Details* page, the *Sold by* section contains the [marketplace products](/docs/marketplace/user/features/{{site.version}}/marketplace-product-feature-overview.html) and the [offers](/docs/marketplace/user/features/{{site.version}}/marketplace-product-offer-feature-overview.html) from other merchants for that product.
+On the *Product Details* page, the **Sold by** section contains the [marketplace products](/docs/marketplace/user/features/{{site.version}}/marketplace-product-feature-overview.html) and the [offers](/docs/marketplace/user/features/{{site.version}}/marketplace-product-offer-feature-overview.html) from other merchants for that product.
 Each entry has a price and a link to the respective [merchant's profile page](#merchant-profiles).

 ![Product Details page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/product-details-page.png)

-In the *Sold by* section, when a customer opens a *Product Details* page, the product is pre-selected, and they can switch to any other offer.
+In the **Sold by** section, when a customer opens a Product Details page, the product is pre-selected, and they can switch to any other offer.
 In the list, the pre-selected [marketplace product](/docs/marketplace/user/features/{{site.version}}/marketplace-product-feature-overview.html) always appears first, followed by offers in ascending order of price.
 If the product is not available, but there are offers for it, the cheapest offer is pre-selected.

-Sorting of the *Sold by* section is configurable on a project level.
+Sorting of the **Sold by** section is configurable on a project level.

-The product price on top of the *Product Details* page is taken from the selected merchant's product or offer.
-When a customer selects a product or offer in the *Sold by* section, the page refreshes, showing the selected merchant's price.
+The product price on top of the Product Details page is taken from the selected merchant's product or offer.
+When a customer selects a product or offer in the **Sold by** section, the page refreshes, showing the selected merchant's price.

 ## Cart page

-On the *Cart* page, a merchant reference is displayed for each product.
+On the **Cart** page, a merchant reference is displayed for each product.
 The merchant names are clickable and lead to the merchant profile pages.

 ![Cart page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/cart-merchant-relations.png)